 Africa and Asia

 Nothing is going to beat Africa and Asia for exotic destinations and this route has an abundance of them.
-Fly to Johannesburg for your first stop, then head overland to Nairobi, Kenya, stopping off at Lake Malawi, Victoria falls and checking out the game of the Serengeti.
-From Nairobi, fly to Thailand and hit the beach, or go overland to Cambodia or Vietnam if you prefer.
-From Thailand, Vietnam or Cambodia, head to Hong Kong for a bit of big city time before your last stop off in China which really will be a total culture shock.
-But with street food on every corner, you can eat out cheaply and well and eek out your remaining gap year budget for as long as possible.
+Fly to Johannesburg for your first stop, then head overland to Nairobi, Kenya; stopping off at Lake Malawi, Victoria falls and going on safari in the Serengeti.
+From Nairobi, fly to Thailand and hit the beach, or go overland to Cambodia or Vietnam.
+From Thailand, Vietnam or Cambodia, head to Hong Kong for a bit of big city time before your last stop-off in China which really will be a total culture shock.
+But with street food on every corner, you can eat out cheaply with your remaining gap year budget for as long as possible.

 South America seems to be the place of the moment to visit, especially amongst our survey respondents.
 Why not start off by flying to Colombia, a passionate Caribbean destination that will get you in the mood.
-You can make your way down the Andes to through Ecuador and down to Peru, where, of course, you have to do The Inca Trail and take a trip to Machu Picchu.
+You can make your way across the Andes to Ecuador and into Peru, where, of course, you have to do The Inca Trail and take a trip to Machu Picchu.
 You can sidestep into Bolivia or Chile, and then head down to Buenos Aires in Argentina.
 Finish off with some downtime on the beautiful beaches of Brazil!

 If you want to practice your Spanish, this little itinerary couldnt be better, youll take in volcanoes beaches, and Mayan ruins.
 Start off by flying into Mexico and heading overland into Guatemala, and then onto Honduras, Nicaragua and Costa Rica, where you can visit the extremely active volcano of Monteverde.
 And finally, finish off your trip in Panama city and a trip to the Panama canal.